Reincarnation

 2 YEARS:

 My father has started to speak in another language to me, and has shown me some books in that language.
-It is called French.
-I am also learning a third language when we go to Temple on Saturday mornings.
-This one is harder.
-It has a whole different alphabet.
-But many of the songs and prayers I am learning are in this language so I am really putting a lot of effort into it.
+It is called English.
+It’s in a whole different alphabet.

 My father is a Rabbi.
 My mother is a gynecologist.
 We live in the new city of Jerusalem in Israel.
 In addition to being a medical doctor my mother is also the department head of the gynecology dept at Hebrew University Medical School.